developer-zebra/developer-zebra-site/src/ddt/2-1/guide/about/index.md

      * On TC20 Android Oreo, when performing the Button test the scan trigger press fails.

 ## Supported Devices
 <p>Download <b>Diagnostic Tool</b> from <a href="https://www.zebra.com/us/en/support-downloads/software.html">Zebra Support and Downloads</a>.
-Install the app on the following supported GMS devices, except for MC33 which only supports non-GMS: </p>
+Upon launching the app after installation, the user must grant all permissions to avoid any unexpected behavior.
+The following table lists the supported GMS devices, except for MC33 which only supports non-GMS: </p>

 <table class="facelift" align="center" style="width:90%" border="1" padding="5px">
   <tr bgcolor="#dce8ef">